LGBTQ rights in Ghana: Discrimination protections

-Additionally, same-sex sexual activity remains criminalized under Section 104(1)(b) of the Ghanaian Criminal Code.
-The U.S. Department of State reports that LGBT persons in Ghana face widespread societal discrimination, and that the law offers no protections against harassment, exclusion, or violence based on sexual orientation or gender identity.

-In 2013, the United States offered to help Ghana develop legislation to protect the rights of LGBTQ persons.

 Living conditions

-LGBT-identifying Ghanaians face a lot of discriminations in Ghanaian society.
-At the Kotoka International Airport, a sign states, "Ghana does not welcome paedophiles and sexual deviants."
+LGBTQ-identifying Ghanaians face a lot of discriminations in Ghanaian society.
+At the Accra International Airport, a sign states, "Ghana does not welcome paedophiles and sexual deviants."
 While not explicitly referencing the LGBTQ community, Ghanaians associate sexual deviance with the LGBTQ community.
 The situation for LGBTQ people deteriorated in 2021.
 In February, religious and political leaders forced an LGBTQ Centre to close in Accra.
 In May 2021, police arrested 21 people attending a human rights workshop in Ho city, Volta region.
 Later that same year, lawmakers proposed a bill containing extreme measures including prohibitions on any expression of non-binary gender or non-heterosexual identity.
 These could be liable to criminal penalties under the provisions.
 Human Rights Watch reported an increase in anti-LGBTQ rhetoric associated with the publicity surrounding the proposed laws, in a "climate in which discrimination and violence is already rife".
 As of June 2023, results of parliament's consideration of the bill were not yet known.

 According to a 19 August 2004 Afrol News report, Prince MacDonald‚ the leader of an organisation for gays, lesbians, bisexuals, and transsexuals in Ghana, commented that "there are lots and lots of people in our prison home who have been caught by this unfriendly law".
 He said that the "police beat and punish people who are found to be gays".